pemtshewang/greensage_connect/README.md

 If you encounter any issues or have questions, feel free to reach out to our support team at support@greensageconnect.com.

 ## License
-Here is a sample GitHub license for the Greensage Connect IoT app:

 **MIT License**